Blueberry Streusel Bars with Lemon Cream Filling

 How to Make Lemon Blueberry Bars

-Meanwhile, in a medium bowl, whisk the condensed milk, lemon juice, lemon zest, and egg yolk.
-Let this mixture stand for a couple of minutes to thicken.
+Whisk the condensed milk, lemon juice, lemon zest, and egg yolk.
+Let it sit a few minutes to thicken.

 top down view of sliced lemon blueberry bars